Project manager

 Project managers plan and coordinate projects, from inception to delivery - managing resources, budget and people to achieve a desired outcome

-As a project manager, you'll need to track work to be completed, set deadlines and delegate tasks to your project team, identifying any potential risks.
+As a project manager, you'll need to track work and set a schedule for completion, with deadlines.
+You'll also need to delegate tasks to your project team, identify potential risks and ensure the project is delivered within budget parameters.

 Ultimately, you're responsible for completing the project work in line with the plan and will often report progress to senior managers.